anthonywong/chinese-ims-doc/index.rst

 * "." for the "left-top to right-bottom" strokes (and punctuation marks)
 * "/" for the "top to bottom vertical" strokes

-So for example, to type a simple word like 三 (the number 3), which is composed of :ref:`three horizontal strokes <stroke-based>`, a user would type "mmm".
+So for example, to write the word 中 ("middle"), one must first write the leftmost vertical stroke, then the top horizontal line and the rightmost vertical line **as one stroke**, then the bottom horizontal stroke, and finally the long middle vertical stroke.

+As such, a user of the Stroke 5 input method would input the "/nm/" combination of keys.

 In Hong Kong, some groups are showing tremendous results with Stroke 5, giving access to electronic devices and the Internet to people who traditionally